Gautam Buddha Airport: History

 The airport was opened as a domestic airport called Bhairahawa Airport providing flights to Kathmandu in 1958 and has since been operated by the Civil Aviation Authority of Nepal.
-In 1985, the airport was one of the targets of the Nepal bombings.
-In 1977, the airport was renamed Gautam Buddha Airport in honor of Gautam Buddha, who was born in neighboring village Lumbini.
+In 1985, the airport was one of the target of the Nepal bombings.
+In 1977, the airport was renamed Gautam Buddha Airport in honor of Gautam Buddha, who was born in the neighboring village of Lumbini.

 Expansion to international airport

-First plans to develop the then domestic airport into Nepal's second international airport were developed in 2013 with the aim of operating the upgraded airport by 2017 in order to relieve the congested Tribhuvan International Airport.
+First plans to develop the then domestic airport into Nepal's second international airport were developed in 2013 with the aim of operating the upgraded airport by 2017, in order to relieve the congested Tribhuvan International Airport.

 The project was financed by a loan and grant aid from the Asian Development Bank.
 The contract to upgrade the airport was awarded to the Chinese company Northwest Civil Aviation Airport Construction Group in October 2014.